Compare any two graphics cards:

 Pixel Rate

-If using high levels of AA is important to you, then the GeForce GTX 1070 is a better choice, but it probably won't make a huge difference. (explain)
+If running with a high screen resolution is important to you, then the GeForce GTX 1070 is a better choice, but it probably won't make a huge difference. (explain)

 GeForce GTX 1070 96384 Mpixels/sec